Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs

 Moreover, it is said to be \textit{input feedforward passive} (IFP) if $\dot{V} \leq u^T y - \nu u^T u$, for some $\nu \in \mathbb{R}$, denoted as IFP($\nu$). \end{definition} The sign of the IFP index $\nu$ denotes an excess or shortage of passivity.
-Particularly, when $\nu > 0$, the system is said to be \textit{input strictly passive} (ISP).
+Specifically, when $\nu > 0$, the system is said to be \textit{input strictly passive} (ISP).
 When $\nu < 0$, the system is said to be \textit{input feedforward passivity-short} (IFPS).
-If we define a new output as $\tilde{y} = y - \nu u$, then the IFP system becomes passive with respect to $u$ and $\tilde{y}$. }
+If we define a new output as $\tilde{y} = y - \nu u$, then the IFP system becomes passive from $u$ to $\tilde{y}$.
 Throughout this paper, we consider the storage function to be positive definite and radially unbounded.